ThmX/hackzurich-vertec4/android/docs/ProjectApi.md

 //import io.swagger.client.api.ProjectApi;

 ProjectApi apiInstance = new ProjectApi();
-Long projectId = 789L; // Long | ID of project that needs to be updated Project body = new Project(); // Project | Project object that needs to be added try {
+String projectId = "projectId_example"; // String | ID of project that needs to be updated Project body = new Project(); // Project | Project object that needs to be added try {
     apiInstance.updateProject(projectId, body);